Agoric/agoric-sdk/packages/swing-store/docs/transcriptstore.md

 ### TranscriptStore Vat Lifetime

-Unlike the SnapStore, the TranscriptStore *does* have an explicit call to be made when a vat is first created: `transcriptStore.initTranscript(vatID)`.
-Also unlike SnapStore, TranscriptStore (normally) always has an `isCurrent = 1` span for each vat (it might just be empty of items).
+Unlike the [SnapStore](./snapstore.md), the TranscriptStore *does* have an explicit call to be made when a vat is first created: `transcriptStore.initTranscript(vatID)`.
+Also unlike SnapStore, TranscriptStore (normally) always has an `isCurrent = 1` span for each vat (it might just be empty of items, immediately after the span rolls over).

 When a vat is terminated, the kernel should first call `transcriptStore.stopUsingTranscript(vatID)`.
 This will mark the single current span as `isCurrent = 0`.
 The kernel must not attempt to read, add, or rollover spans or items while in this state.
-While in this state, exports (export for `mode = debug`) will ignore this VatID entirely.
-Note that export-data records will still exist for all spans, as these must be deleted slowly, however there will be no associated artifacts or artifact names.
+While in this state, exports (export for `mode = debug`) will not emit artifacts for this VatID: export-data records will still exist for all spans, as these must be deleted slowly, however there will be no associated artifacts or artifact names.

 Then, the kernel should either call `transcriptStore.deleteVatTranscripts(vatID, undefined)` exactly once, or it should call `transcriptStore.deleteVatTranscripts(vatID, budget)` until it returns `{ done: true }`.

 As with snapshots, the `stopUsingTranscript()` is a non-mandatory performance improvement.
-If omitted, exports will continue to include span artifacts for this vat until the first call to `deleteVatTranscripts()` removes the one `isCurrent = 1` span (since spans are deleted most-recent-first).
+If omitted, exports will continue to include (many) span artifacts for this vat until the first call to `deleteVatTranscripts()` removes the one `isCurrent = 1` span (since spans are deleted most-recent-first).
 After that point, exports will stop including any artifacts for the vatID. `stopUsingTranscript()` is idempotent, and extra calls will leave the DB unchanged.

 The kernel must keep calling `deleteVatTranscripts(vatID, budget)` until the `{ done }` return value is `true`.
 As with the SnapStore, it is safe to call it again after that point; the function will keep returning `true`.